 Another side effect of smoking is dry mouth, caused by bacteria in the mouth from tobacco.
 Dry mouth has a significant correlation to smoking, which is also a leading cause of halitosis.
 Dry mouth not only affects breath, but also affects gingivitis, making an even bigger case for the importance of regular dental checkups if you are a smoker.

-If you have more questions about halitosis/bad breath treatment, please contact our office and we will be happy to discuss further.
+If you have more questions about halitosis/bad breath treatment, please contact our office in Omaha, NE and we will be happy to discuss further.